rbriggs13/National_Parks_Final_Project/README.md

 We selected this topic because we want to provide useful information to potential visitors what can be seen at a selected park, based on their interest.
 In addition, we want to highlight Nativeness and non-Nativeness of both flora and fauna at these parks.

-Our data was sources from Kaggle and the National Parks government websites:
+Our data was sourced from Kaggle and the National Parks government websites:

 Species found in various parks